ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/inventory-how-work-nonstock-items.md

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Catalog Items**, and then choose the related link.
 2. Vyberte **Nový** Akce.
-3. Podle potřeby vyplňte pole. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
+3. Vyplňte pole podle potřeby. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]

 ## To set up how catalog item numbers are converted to your own numbering
 To enable conversion of a catalog item card to a normal item card, you must first set up how the vendor's item numbering is converted to your own item number format.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Catalog Item Setup**, and then choose the related link.
-2. Podle potřeby vyplňte pole.
+2. Vyplňte pole podle potřeby.

 ## To convert a catalog item to a normal item
 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Catalog Items**, and then choose the related link.